 Instance Name: Enter the FQDN for your cloud-based instance.
 For example, if you access your cloud-based instance at https://mycorp.atlassian.net, you must enter mycorp.atlassian.net in this field.

 - Username: Enter the email address for the account you used to create the API token.
 USM Anywhere uses this as the username to access your cloud-based instance.

 - Click Save.

 After USM Anywhere completes a successful connection to the Jira instance and the APIs, a icon displays in the Health column.

-If the icon appears, there is a problem with the connection.
+If the icon displays, there is a problem with the connection.
 The Message column provides information about the issue.
 Repeat the steps to fix the configuration or troubleshoot your Jira connection.